Easy Greek-Style Roasted Potatoes Recipe

 roasted potato bites in a white pan

 • Potatoes: I use regular white potatoes.
-Yukon gold potatoes or russet potatoes in the US.
+Use Yukon gold or russet potatoes in the US.

 • Chicken stock or chicken broth.
-Feel free to use vegetable stock.
-We cook the potatoes in stock before roasting them, so they will infuse the flavor of the stock/broth you use.
+Feel free to use vegetable stock to make this recipe vegan.
+We roast potatoes in chicken stock, so they will infuse the flavor of the stock/broth you use.
 The choice is yours.

 • Fresh lemon juice